 - Richmond's population has been increasing consistently since 2010, at an average pace of 1.3% per year.
-Since 2008, the city's population has grown 11.9%.
-New residents create new jobs and fill others, which helps to improve Richmond's tax base and the ability of the city to provide services. - Richmond's unemployment rate has been declining steadily in the years following the 2008 Great Recession.
-In that time, it has generally moved alongside the state of Virginia. - The city's total taxable assessed property value includes residential, commercial, and personal property, and machinery and tools.
+Since 2010, the city's population has grown 12.9%.
+New residents create new jobs and fill others, which helps to improve Richmond's tax base and the ability of the city to provide services. - Richmond's unemployment rate has been declining steadily in the years following the Great Recession.
+In that time, it has generally moved alongside the state of Virginia.
+It must be noted that unemployment rates are reflective of annual values by calendar year and do not include the impacts of the global COVID-19 pandemic. - The city's total taxable assessed property value includes residential, commercial, personal property, and machinery and tools.
 Richmond's total assessed property value has continued to grow steadily since 2014.
 This is an important indicator of the city's financial health because property taxes represent the largest source of tax revenues that the city collects.
 These revenues are used to provide social services, public safety, school funding, and they are vital to the daily operation of the city government.

-Source: 2009-2019 Comprehensive Annual Financial Report (CAFR), Statistical Section
+Source: 2011-2020 Comprehensive Annual Financial Report (CAFR), Statistical Section